arv-sajeev/competitive_coding/complete_search/generating_permutations/factorial_base/README.md

 * so for each index find the element in the provided set at the d'th index of the original set and remove it form the set
 * the positions of the other elements should be changed to accommodate the change that happened in the previous step
 * the last d will always be 0 since there will only be one element left
+* this this way of labelling permutation such that they can be constructed as well is called lehmar codes
+* I find that many people have put their thoughts together about this in a more neater and structured manner that even I find reading their explanations more useful to me more than my own here is one of the best explanations that i have come across for this factoradic phenomenon by an senior lecturer from Stanford [factoradic](https://www.keithschwarz.com/interesting/code/?dir=factoradic-permutation)